zephyrproject-rtos/zephyr/boards/arc/nsim/doc/index.rst

    particular toolchain.

-Use this configuration to run basic Zephyr applications and kernel tests in nSIM, for example, with the :ref:`synchronization_sample`:
+Use this configuration to run basic Zephyr applications and kernel tests in nSIM, for example, with the :zephyr:code-sample:`synchronization` sample:

 .. zephyr-app-commands::
    :zephyr-app: samples/synchronization